prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

   then αₖ = (rₖᵀ rₖ) / (pₖᵀ A pₖ) cannot have consistent sign during iterations, which makes process of solution searching unstable.

-- Why CG converges in at most n steps in exact arithmetic ?
+- Why CG converges in at most n steps in exact arithmetic for A with size of nxn ?
   <details>
   <summary>Click to show</summary>
-  A is SPD with size nxn, then it can decompose to
+  with the example of n = 3,
+  as the result of algo, r₀ ⟂ r₁ ⟂ r₂,
+  linear algebra fact, in ℝ³, it only has the sets of exact 3 orthogonal non-zero vectors.
+  Which means r₃ = 0